reading

 Annapurna by Maurice Herzog is the story of the French climb of the first 8,000 meter peak, Annapurna in 1950 .
 It’s well written, with a flair for the romantic and the ideal.
 It’s also the best selling mountain climbing book of all time.
 Through Herzog’s eyes you follow the team through a long approach march, an epic reconnaissance, a brave assent and a brutal descent.
 The aftermath makes you wonder if the choices were worth it for summit-makers Louis Lachenal and Maurice Herzog.
 It’s a good read for middle-class America, stretching the boundaries on what we might think people are capable of.
 This is a great adventure story.

-Plan BPlan B:Further Thoughts on Faith by Anne Lamott is Anne’s usual raw, honest, brilliant, radical Christian thinking.
+Plan B:Further Thoughts on Faith by Anne Lamott is Anne’s usual raw, honest, brilliant, radical Christian thinking.
 She is funny, out-of-the-box and unflinchingly liberal.
 She writes, “Some people think God is in the details, but I have come to believe that God is in the bathroom.”
 It’s a good place to talk to God.
 She is good at cutting to the chase, “You don’t always get what you want; you get what you get.”
 If you are an arch conservative, you may hate this book.
 Knowing that should attract the rest of you.
 You also, or first, might want to read her other best seller, Traveling Mercies.

-gergen_bookEyewitness To Power by David Gergen is a fine book on leadership.
+Eyewitness To Power by David Gergen is a fine book on leadership.
 Gergen gives you a front row seat to the presidencies of Nixon, Ford, Regan and Clinton.
 All along the way and summarized at the end our some really helpful insights on how not to lead, and how to lead and get it right.
 I recommend this book to those who want to learn from other leader’s history.
 It’s less painful than waiting to learn only from your own.
 Some real disasters can be avoided by understanding and applying the leadership gems Gergen offers from a life of study and close observation.

-strength 2 Strength In What Remains by Tracy Kidder is recently available.
+Strength In What Remains by Tracy Kidder is recently available.
 Go straight to your local bookstore or Amazon.com and buy this book.
 This is a deeply moving account of the 1994 tragedy in Burundi and Rwanda.
 It takes you there, a tough place to go, I’ll admit, but this is the landscape of second chances.
 Slaughter to redemption, mindless killing to hope — that’s the journey you’ll go on as you follow the history of one survivor, Deogratias.
 Read his true story and you’ll be inspired to do more than you are now to make the world a better place.

 K2 by Ed Viesturs is interesting.
 It’s a history of the fascinating attempts to climb K2, the dangerous 8,000 meter peak in the Karakoram Range of Northern Pakistan.
 Ed covers the 1939 expedition, the 1954 Italian success, the 1986 disaster, the 2008 horror.
 At times Ed brags a bit on his own climbing successes and the whole thing is a bit disorganized, but Viestur, with the help of Roberts can tell a good story and bring fairness to controversy.
 I like his insights.
 K2 is a fascinating place, and Ed is a good guide to the mountain.

-No Shortcuts To The TopNo Shortcuts To the Top, Ed Viesturs.
+No Shortcuts To the Top, Ed Viesturs.
 This is one of my favorite reads.
 Ed is profoundly inspiring in his smart, gutsy, careful climbs up the worlds’ 14 magnificent 8,000 meter peaks.
 He lives by and through his motto: “Getting to the top is optional, getting down is mandatory.”
 This is a climb worth taking, adventure and insight from a high altitude thinker.
 No oxygen provided.
 Bring your on bottle.
 You’ll need it.
+Soul Survivor, Philip Yancey.
+Ever felt disillusioned with Christianity because of the narrow-minded biases some Christians espouse?
+Join Philip in a search for a more honest, gracious, loving faith.

 The Earth is Flat, Thomas Friedman.
 An amazing explanation of the effect of technology and the Internet on your life.
 This will make you get up in the morning and start running, toward your computer and the rest of your new, flat, collaborative world.